g3arshift/LabTracker/Task_List.md

 * Create a random equipment generator for testing
 * Test UserItems with a box of cable and a bag containing 3ft of fiber.
 * [ ] Tests
+	* Test deletion of parent and child and child and parent on both DB and EntityManager